strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 Better loot but ratting is encouraged because looting makes sound but sitting in the dark doesn't.
 Also, raider flares (big red flares that shoot up into the sky) don't trigger when raiders die in buildings (where most ratting occurs) reducing the risk that a raider looting a raider they've killed might get jumped by a 3rd raider.

-Night Raid is considered to be a map modifier for the purposes of Trials, so performing Trials challenges in Night Raids provides you with 2x the number of points than you would normally get.
+Night Raid is considered to be a "map condition" for the purposes of Trials, so performing Trials challenges in Night Raids provides you with 2x the number of points than you would normally get.
 This 2x point modifier is a prerequesite for 3 star-ing most of these Trials IMO.

 At night, the white strobbing light at the top of Supply Beacons make them really visible, making Night Raids even more ideal than other map modifiers for calling in and getting to Supply Drops.